houqb/ssdlite-pytorch-mobilenext/README.md

 Please refer to [INSTALL.md](https://github.com/Andrew-Qibin/ssdlite-pytorch/blob/master/INSTALL.md) for all the information about installation.

 For training on COCO, the batch size is set to 256 and the initial learning rate is set to 0.01.
-We use 8 GPUs with 12 GB memory to run the experiments with synchronized batch normalization.
-You can also use less GPUs as long as the GPU memory is enough.
+We use 8 GPUs with 12 GB memory to run the experiments with synchronized batch normalization (important).
+You can also use less GPUs as long as the GPU memory is enough but make sure that the batch size is 256.
 For example, 4 V100 GPUs are also enough for running.

 For training on Pascal VOC, the batch size is set to 24 and the initial learning rate is set to 0.001.
 We use 4 GPUs with 12 GB memory to run the experiments with the standard batch normalization.